-It’s safe to say that autism spectrum disorders are now one of my Special Interests; I love reading about autism and helping to spread the word about ASDs in a positive and well-informed way.
+It’s safe to say that autism is now one of my Special Interests; I love reading about autism and helping to spread the word about autism in a positive and well-informed way.
 Like I say in every blog, I don’t claim to be an expert or state definitive facts about autism; what I write is based on my own experiences and exposures.
 Thanks for reading!

 *I don’t have a badge.
 They don’t give you a badge.
 I wish they gave you a badge.